Bisbee Residential Historic District: Description of the District

-neighborhood is by several long public stairs or via Moon Canyon Avenue and Adams A venue high above the canyon.
+neighborhood is by several long public stairs or via Moon Canyon Avenue and Adams Avenue high above the canyon.
 On the opposite side of Tombstone from Garden, Brophy Avenue branches off to the left, runs past seven smaller-scale fran1e houses on either side, then rejoins Tombstone again, forming a miniature linearly-ananged neighborhood by itself.
 Continuing west on Tombstone Canyon, the Mule Gulch Channel is visible running along the north side of the road, along a stretch of flat land between Tombstone and Mayor Street (a smaller street running parallel to Tombstone).
 Crossing the channel is a concrete bridge built by the WPA, with both cast and mounted bronze logos of the agency on its sidewalk surface.
 A number of larger and somewhat later houses are located on Mayor Street, as well as some smaller houses further up the hill to the north.
 These are accessed by concrete stairways.
 Somewhat further up Tombstone Canyon is the City Fire Station, which has access to the street by a bridge over the channel.
 Continuing west on Tombstone Avenue, several residential roads branch off to follow small drainages rising from the main course of Tombstone Canyon.
 These include Star Avenue to the north, and Spring Canyon to the south, each with groupings of houses on both sides.
-Pace A venue, on the south, provides access to Garfield Elementary School, currently adaptively used as a bed-and-breakfast.
+Pace Avenue, on the south, provides access to Garfield Elementary School, currently adaptively used as a bed-and-breakfast.
 The school's playground retaining wall was built by the WPA.
 The final side-canyon residential areas are along Locklin Avenue and Wood Canyon both diverging to the north side of Tombstone Avenue.
 At the southeast comer of Wood Canyon and Tombstone Avenue is the City Pump House, rebuilt by the WPA, and with a dated plaque on its east side.